spbitec/bitrix_site_module/README.md

 # 1C-Bitrix Universal site module
 Site propertys and common library module.
+Configured for any site.
+This module allows you to create settings for the site in tabs that can be easily managed by the administrator later.

-Connfigured for every site [Spbitec ltd.](http://spbitec.ru "Spbitec ltd.") 2018
+[Spbitec ltd.](http://spbitec.ru "Spbitec ltd.") 2018

 ### Install